playfulprogramming/playfulprogramming/content/crutchcorn/posts/orama-search/index.md

 ***First***, for Orama is perfect for open-source projects like ours. **Not only do you get unlimited search queries on any plan; Orama is free for open-source and community projects, forever**.

-> Don't take it from us!
-We asked Michele Riva, CEO of Orama, and this is what he had to say about community usage of their product:
+Don't take it from us!
+We asked Michele Riva, CTO of Orama, and [this is what he had to say about community usage of their product:](https://bsky.app/profile/riva.wtf/post/3la52ozb2sx2g)

+> @orama.com is free and unlimited for all open-source projects and non-profit communities, forever.
 >
-> TODO: Provide quote from Michele
+> If you need full-text, vector, hybrid search, and unlimited GenAI sessions + analytics for free on your project, feel free to reach out!

 -------